MartinEesmaa/VVCEasy/VVC.md

 * Supports presets from ultrafast to placebo like x264 presets, however it is recommended to use from faster to slower to avoid VVC decoding fail issue.
 * Lossless encoding is not recommended due decoding fail.

+## OpenVVC (VVC decoder open license)

+OpenVVC is another VVC decoder library licensed under LGPLv2.1.

+* C89 programming language
+* Supports Windows, macOS, Linux, BSD, Android & iOS.
+* Supports SIMD optimizations of x86 and arm of SSE and AVX2.
+* Most modern VVC encoded files do not work at all, some old VVC encoded files works
+* Still faster decoding, outputs to YUV only.
+* Lossless decoding VVC is not supported.
+* Optional SLHDR external library to support decode HDR videos

 ### Minimum requirements

 **vvenc/vvdec**: